 Our Perfect 1000 system is designed with this in mind.
-You can pick which steps and user journeys to prioritise, and these will be worth more points.
+You can pick which steps and user journeys to prioritize, and these will be worth more points.
 In the same way, steps or user journeys that are a lower priority for you will be worth less points.

-The upshot is that you can customise the analysis based on what’s important to your users, or study what a particular segment of customers expect when banking online.
+The upshot is that you can customize the analysis based on what’s important to your users, or study what a particular segment of customers expect when banking online.
 This means you can tailor your findings so they inform the goals you want your bank to achieve — attracting more customers under 40, for instance, or making your digital banking platform more accessible to older customers.

 If customers increasingly value a quality digital banking experience, the vast majority aren’t getting what they expect.
 In a 2019 study, only 28% said they were happy with their bank’s digital offering.

-Fintech Insights can help you understand how your competitors are doing things, so you can be inspired by their successes, learn from their mistakes, and build a platform that attracts the other 72% to your digital doorstep.
+FinTech Insights can help you understand how your competitors are doing things, so you can be inspired by their successes, learn from their mistakes, and build a platform that attracts the other 72% to your digital doorstep.